Skip to main content Skip to main navigation Skip to search

 Assessment process

-We will assess your application for competency across three areas: technical ability as a packer or non-packer, financial standing and integrity.
+We will assess an application for competency across three areas: technical ability as a packer or non-packer, financial standing and integrity.

 Technical competency

-A copy of your current AUS-MEAT Certificate of Accreditation is acceptable proof.
+A copy of a current AUS-MEAT Certificate of Accreditation must be provided as acceptable proof of your technical competency.

 Financial standing